 After committing their own atrocities in the jungle, the four find themselves trapped by the cannibal tribes and soon they are mutilated in very graphic ways including castration, decapitation and rape.
 These scenes are very hard to watch, but while you see these things happening you feel the filmmakers deserved payback for what they did.

 One of the main aspects I really loved about this film is the music by Il Maestro Riz Ortolani.
-The score for this film works perfectly as it accents the horrific scenes.
-There are different cues that play; a strange, electronic throbbing noise and a beautiful, but tragic, theme which opens the films credits and plays over violent acts committed by the four filmmakers.
+The score works perfectly as it accents the horrific scenes.
+There are different cues that play; a strange, electronic throbbing noise and a beautiful but tragic theme which opens the films credits and plays over a variety of violent acts committed by the four filmmakers.
 Incredible!

 Reviewed by Popeye Pete - 6/9/07